InnovinAC/InnovinAC/README.md

 <h1>
-  hey there human.
+  Hey there human.
   <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"/>
 </h1>

 <h2>I'm led to believe that you are not a robot or AI 👀</h2>
 <p><em>Just kidding...</em></p>

 <h2 align="center">Hi 👋!
-My name is Innovin Anuonye and I'm a Software Engineer, from Nigeria</h2>
+My name is Innovin Anuonye and I'm a Software Engineer and a Web Solution Developer</h2>

 ###